superzanttu/KaivosAI/README.md

 python -m pip install urwid
 ```

-If Urwid is not available, the game falls back to a basic REPL mode with the same natural language commands.
+Urwid is required to run the game.